 Australia’s population reached 25 million in August 2018, 33 years ahead of predictions.
-With the total employment in Australia projected to increase by 886,100 new positions by May 2023, Australia is experiencing major skill shortages across a number of industries and employers are nervous to see their lowest numbers of job applicants in years.
+With the total employment in Australia projected to increase by 886,100 new positions by May 2023, Australia is currently experiencing major skill shortages across a number of industries and employers are nervous to see its lowest numbers in job applicants and workers in years.

-The situation is even worse in regional Australia, where (despite the demand) employers are struggling to expand their businesses as they cannot find the skilled staff that they need.
+The situation is even worse in regional Australia, where (despite the demand) employers are unable to build their business as they cannot find the skilled staff that they need.